-- Balloon Rides, Bus Tours, Rafting, Hayrides: These activities are taxable if the origination point is within Prescott city limits. - Federally Exempt Organizations and Proprietary Clubs: - Amusement activities directly conducted by these organizations are generally exempt from tax.
+- Balloon Rides, Bus Tours, Rafting, Hay Rides: These activities are taxable if the origination point is within Prescott city limits. - Federally Exempt Organizations ٠ Proprietary and Clubs: activities Amusement directly conducted by these organizations are generally exempt from tax.
 Amusement activities which are conducted on behalf of these organizations by outside franchisees and concessionaires are not exempt from tax.